-- Good information is available on the prices of livestock and cereals in Karamoja; the model used average prices for 2017. - The model assumed that the household sold young male goats, and bulls, and retained breeding females; this approach is consistent with maximizing herd growth while also selling animals to meet domestic needs.
+The model assumed that the household sold young male goats, and bulls, and retained breeding females; this approach is consistent with maximizing herd growth while also selling animals to meet domestic needs.

-The list of assumptions above shows a reliance on two main types of data, with different levels of validity.
+The listing of assumptions above shows a reliance on two main types of data, with different levels of validity.
 First, relatively valid information is available for variables such as human food energy needs, the energy values of foods such as milk and sorghum, and the market prices of livestock and cereals in Karamoja.
-These variables are either standard figures derived from nutrition tables, or absolute market price figures.
+These variables are either standard figures, derived from nutrition tables, or, absolute market price figures.
 Second, less valid information is available on herd production, livestock losses, land cultivated, and sorghum yields and losses, because there are few studies that describe these variables in Karamoja.
 There is also likely to be wide variation between households for these variables, and variation by year and season.
-In part, these limitations were handled by assessing the sensitivity of the threshold model to changes in variables such as livestock production, land cultivated, and crop yields i.e. those variables for which secondary data were used or for which wide variability was expected.